angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 ### Round 5

-Player: ApeofJustice / Doishy
+Player: ApeOfJustice / Doishy
-Opponent: Doishy / ApeofJustice
+Opponent: Doishy / ApeOfJustice
 Opposing Deck: THE MIRROR!
 Result: Madness

-**ApeofJustice:**
+**ApeOfJustice:**

 I played against Doishy.
 It was a wonderfully fun game and I couldn’t do this game justice with regards